ChristianHirschey/CS-101-Projects/README.md

 Project 2 - Index Sorting:

 Reads from an input file of strings or integers and sorts them according to the indices in a separate sort file using MergeSort.
 Strings are sorted according to their indices as usual; however integers are read from right to left and sorted as such.

+Project 3 -  Viewership:

+Console application that stores user-input Media in a linked list entitled MediaList.
+Each media has a name and a linked list of regions, while each region has an associated name and viewer count.
+Program also follows the Rule of Three, containing a destructor, deep copy constructor, and deep copy assignment operator.